aiknow-public/hera-blueprint/README.md

 ### TL;DR
 1) [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/aiknow-public/hera-blueprint)
-2) Copy the environmental variables the argo server (User menu, Button "COPY TO CLIPBOARD")
+2) Copy the environmental variables from the argo server (--> User menu, Button "COPY TO CLIPBOARD")
 3) Paste them into the terminal in your codespace
 4) Run `./run_workflow.sh example_workflow.py`